ianre/financial-adversarial-examples/src/IOdemo/README.md

 ## Data Requirements

 The demo expects stock data in CSV format in the `data/raw` directory.
-Each CSV file should contain at least a 'Close' column with the closing prices.